Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-graphs-algorithms.md

 The pseudocode for an iterative depth first search implementation is as follows:
 ```
 - Start by taking the first item in the adjacency dictionary `start_node`
-- Create a Stack called `stack`
+- Initialize an empty stack
-- Create an empty list called `visited`
+- Initialize an empty list to store visited nodes
-- Push `start_node` onto `stack`
+- Add the node we would like to start our traversal from to the stack
+- Add the node we would like to start our traversal from to the visited list
-- while `stack` is not empty
+- while the stack is not empty:
-    - Pop the stack and store it in `current`
+    - Pop the topmost node off the stack and store it in a variable, `current`
-    - Add `current` to `visited`
-    - Loop through all the neighbors of `current`
+    - Loop through the current node's neighbors:
-        - If they are not in `visited`
+        - If the neighbor has not yet been visited
-            - Push the neighbor onto `stack`
+            - Push the neighbor onto the stack
+            - Add the neighbor to the list of visited nodes
-- Return `visited`
+- Return list of visited nodes
 ```

-[HackerEarth](https://www.hackerearth.com/practice/algorithms/graphs/depth-first-search/visualize/) has an excellent description and visualization of the algorithm.

 Depth first search has a number of applications in graph problems including: